CheckPointSW/harmony-endpoint-management-js-ts-sdk/README.md

-# CheckPoint - Harmony Endpoint Management JS-TS SDK
+# Check Point - Harmony Endpoint Management JS-TS SDK

+This is the Harmony Endpoint management SDK for JavaScript ecosystem.

+The SDK is based on the public [Harmony Endpoint management OpenAPI](https://app.swaggerhub.com/apis/Check-Point/web-mgmt-external-api-production) specifications.

+The SDK fully supports TypeScript interfaces in parameters and responses.

+With the SDK, you do not have to manage log in, send keep alive requests, worry about session expiration or pull long processing jobs.

+> 💡 The Harmony Endpoint SDK supports simultaneous instances with different tenants.

 ---
 🚧🚧🚧

-**This package is currently in EA (Early Availability) stage.
-Use with caution, as it may undergo significant changes and improvements.
+**Note that the SDK package is in Early Availability (EA).
+Use with caution, as it may undergo changes and improvements.
 Feedback and contributions are highly encouraged.**

 To report a bug, please go to [Report Bug](#-report-bug)

-For feedback please get in touch with us at [Check Point Software Technologies Ltd.](mailto:harmony-endpoint-external-api@checkpoint.com)
+For feedback, please get in touch with us at [Check Point Software Technologies Ltd.](mailto:harmony-endpoint-external-api@checkpoint.com)

 🚧🚧🚧

 ---

-The official Harmony Endpoint management SDK for JavaScript echo-system.

-The SDK is based on the public [Harmony Endpoint management OpenAPI](https://app.swaggerhub.com/apis/Check-Point/web-mgmt-external-api-production) spec.

-The SDK is straightforward to use with full TypeScript interface support in parameters and responses.

-Using the SDK, no need to perform logins, send keep-alive requests, worry about session expiration or handle long processing jobs pulling, all is managed by the SDK.

-> 💡 The SDK supports parallel instances to different tenants.

 ## ⬇️ SDK installation